FrankLaterza/Single-GPU-Passthrough/README.md

 ```
 sudo groups $(whoami)
 ```
-should show that you are in the group
+Should show that you are in the group

 ### Change The Qemu Conf

-run the following below to edit the qemu file
+Run the following below to edit the qemu file
 ```
 sudo nano /etc/libvirt/qemu.conf
 ```